.jpg)

 of potency.

-The leaves and bark of the apple tree possess astringent
+The leaves and bark of the apple tree possess cooling, astringent

 properties that make it useful in a number of conditions.